Overview of Industries and Requirements

 Most farmers, ranchers, and agricultural managers usually have a high school diploma and receive on-the-job training, but postsecondary training is becoming more important.
 These professionals usually also need some experience along with their education.
 Popular programs include two-year and four-year degrees in business with concentrations in agriculture, crop science, farm management, agronomy, or animal science.
 Some general course topics include:

 - Veterinary science

 Educational requirements vary depending upon level of employment.
-Millwrights, materials movers and machine operators usually only need a high school diploma.
-However, because of technological advancements, many employers prefer to hire applicants with 2-year degrees in mechanical or electrical technology, military experience in steel manufacturing or apprenticeship training.
+Millwrights, materials movers, and machine operators usually only need a high school diploma.
+However, because of technological advancements, many employers prefer to hire applicants with two-year degrees in mechanical or electrical technology, military experience in steel manufacturing, or apprenticeship training.
 Chemists and materials scientists need at least a bachelor's degree, with researchers needing graduate degrees for entry-level employment.

 Positions in customer service usually require only a high school diploma and some on-the-job training.
-Positions in business, management and financial operations typically require a bachelor's degree in business administration.
-Coursework varies depending upon job duties, but includes topics such as:
+Positions in business, management, and financial operations typically require a bachelor's degree in business administration.
+Coursework varies depending on program and career track, but typical topics include:

-Tourism workers often obtain an associate's, bachelor's or master's degree in hospitality management or business administration, depending upon job duties.
-Food service managers, for example, typically need an associate's degree, while managers of lodging, casinos, resorts and other travel or hospitality establishments often need a bachelor's or master's degree.
+Tourism workers often obtain an associate's, bachelor's, or master's degree in hospitality management or business administration, depending on job duties.
+Food service managers, for example, typically need an associate's degree, while managers of lodging, casinos, resorts, and other travel or hospitality establishments often need a bachelor's or master's degree.
 Marketing managers also usually need a bachelor's degree.
 Some general course topics include: